Image

 DeHavilland Canada (Viking Air) DHC-3 Otter

 As a bigger development of the DHC-2 Beaver the DHC-3 Otter is one of the largest single engine propeller aircraft built after World War II.
-Like the Beaver the Otter has high wings, braced by struts.
+Like the Beaver the Otter has high wings, braced by single struts.
 The fuselage has the engine up front, with the cockpit close behind.
 Typical are the triangular side windows, in the cockpit door.
 The cabin windows are nearly square and have rounded corners.
 Another key feature is the cruciform tail, with a nicely curved shape, from the dorsal fin all the way to the tail cone.

 The DHC-3 normally has a wheeled gear, in a tail gear configuration.
-However, nowadays many are fitted floats.
+However, nowadays many are fitted with floats.
 They can also be equipped with skis.

 Viking Air purchased the type certificate for the DHC‑3 in 2006 (together with all models from DHC‑1 until DHC‑7).
 It continues support for the aircraft still in operation.